How to Prepare for a Civilian Job Interview

 What to Bring

-Because the job application process is online and civilian resumes are also submitted online, many veterans overlook the items that should be brought along to an interview.
+Because the recruitment and selection process is online and civilian resumes are also submitted online, many veterans overlook the items that should be brought along to an interview.
 Being prepared for the interview means printing and bringing copies of your resume.
 Keep in mind that the hiring manager may not have his or her computer readily available.
 Or, the internet or copy machine at the hiring manager’s office can always be out of order.

 Carry at least three (3) hard copies of your resume to the interview in a portfolio, folder or binder.
 If necessary, use a clear report or presentation cover to hold the resume in place and keep it from bending at the corners.
 We also recommend that you to bring a pen and a notepad; in case you want to take some notes.